-VML encourages the Governor and General Assembly to expand local authority and land use management tools provided in the state code to ensure that the policies of the Commonwealth and localities encourage and support healthy cities and towns.
+VML encourages the Governor and General Assembly to expand continually evaluate the limitations on local authority and land use management tools provided in the state code to ensure that the policies of the Commonwealth and localities encourage and support healthy cities and towns.
+The Commonwealth must repeal state laws that encourage sprawl or that discourage mixed-use, inclusive communities at sustainable densities.
 Localities should have the flexibility to encourage mixed use and inclusive communities along with varying densities.
-The policies of the Commonwealth should support sustainable growth in and around urban centers to help local governments create more livable, environmentally responsible communities, thus reducing the environmental impact of growth.
+Instead, Tthe policies of the Commonwealth should support sustainable growth in and around urban centers to help local governments create more livable, environmentally responsible communities, thus reducing the environmental impact of growth.
 In addition, we ask that the policies alleviate transportation funding problems for the Commonwealth and should promote transportation priorities to promote public transportation modes as well as pedestrian and bicycle transportation.
 VML supports multi-modal transportation options for regions and localities with local input on access to multi-modal facilities.

-Planning and land use control are two of local government's most important functions.
-Localities must maintain control of local land use decisions.
-Neither the state nor federal government should usurp or pre-empt a locality's power to make such decisions or impose processes that weaken planning and land use functions.
-This includes home businesses and other activities that may put individual's property rights into conflict with one another.
-All localities should be guided by their comprehensive plan for future development.
-However, VML does encourage a review of the components of the comprehensive plan to ensure that they are both necessary and include only essential functions of local government.
-The General Assembly should allow local governments to exercise land use authority in the manner that the local government deems appropriate for its circumstances.
-Coordination of local land use planning and transportation planning improves the ability of all levels of government to deal with and manage growth-related issues the Commonwealth faces in the long-term.
+- 1 Planning and land use control are two of local government's most important functions. - 2 Localities must maintain control of local land use decisions.
+Neither the state nor federal - 3 government should usurp or pre-empt a locality's power to make such decisions or impose - 4 processes that weaken planning and land use functions.
+This includes home businesses and other - 5 activities that may put individual's property rights into conflict with one another.
+All localities - 6 should be guided by their comprehensive plan for future development.
+However, VML does - 7 encourage a review of the components of the comprehensive plan to ensure that they are both - 8 necessary and include only essential functions of local government.
+The General Assembly - 9 should allow local governments to exercise land use authority in the manner that the local - 10 government deems appropriate for its circumstances.
+Coordination of local land use planning - and transportation planning improves the ability of all levels of government to deal with and - manage growth-related issues the Commonwealth faces in the long-term.

-The General Assembly should enhance local government's ability to implement their comprehensive plans by authorizing a complete spectrum of land use and growth management tools and should allow and provide localities more creative, locally initiated planning and land use mechanisms.

-When a county's transfer of development rights program includes lands adjacent to a city or town, the General Assembly should provide the municipality with the authority necessary to fully participate in the decisions on transferring such rights when it is determined by the municipality that the land-use change will impact its citizens.
+- The General Assembly should enhance local government's ability to implement their - comprehensive plans by authorizing a complete spectrum of land use and growth management - tools and should allow and provide localities more creative, locally initiated planning and land - use mechanisms. - When a county's transfer of development rights program includes lands adjacent to a city or - 19 town, the General Assembly should provide the municipality with the authority necessary to - 20 fully participate in the decisions on transferring such rights when it is determined by the - 21 municipality that the land-use change will impact its citizens.

-VML supports the state's exploration of sustainable development, provided there is not an effort to supplant the authority of local governments to determine their own land use policies and encourages the consideration of incentives for localities to implement sustainable development approaches.
+- VML supports the state's exploration of sustainable development, provided there is not an effort - 24 to supplant the authority of local governments to determine their own land use policies and - encourages the consideration of incentives for localities to implement sustainable development - approaches.

-State agencies should be required to comply with local comprehensive plans and local land use regulations and policies.
+- State agencies should be required to comply with local comprehensive plans and local land use - 29 regulations and policies.

-VML supports enhanced redevelopment opportunities through the adoption of an urban policy for the commonwealth, and implementation of growth management policies that encourage growth and economic development in urban areas.
+- VML supports enhanced redevelopment opportunities through the adoption of an urban policy - for the commonwealth, and implementation of growth management policies that encourage - growth and economic development in urban areas.

-VML supports the position that the vested rights law is prospective only and that local governments have the authority to amend zoning ordinances in the future.
+- VML supports the position that the vested rights law is prospective only and that local - 36 governments have the authority to amend zoning ordinances in the future.